Dancin'

 Dancin is a musical revue created, directed, and choreographed by Bob Fosse and originally produced on Broadway in 1978.
-The plotless, dance-driven revue is a tribute to the art of dance, and the music is a collection of mostly American songs, many with a dance theme, from a wide variety of styles, from operetta to jazz to classical to marches to pop.
+The plotless, dance-driven revue is a tribute to the art of dance, matched with a wide variety of music styles, from classical to jazz to American pop songs.
 The original production received seven 1978 Tony Award nominations, with Fosse winning for best choreography.

-The show received its first-ever Broadway revival in 2023, under the helm of original cast member Wayne Cilento.
+Original cast member Wayne Cilento helmed the first Broadway revival in 2023.

 Concept and development

 In summer 1977, with the development of his film All That Jazz on hold, Fosse decided to eschew collaborators and create a new musical without a story or script, constructed entirely from pre-existing songs, using his choreography as the "words".
 Fosse witnessed Michael Bennett's tremendous success with the dance-focused musical A Chorus Line, but observed that it actually featured very little dancing in proportion to its talking and singing.
 For many years Fosse had been working toward choreographing a full ballet, first for the Harkness Ballet in New York, and later, for the Joffrey Ballet, most likely out of a desire to achieve the same status as ballet-turned-Broadway choreographers Jerome Robbins and Agnes DeMille, thinking a ballet would "legitimize" him because it was considered a "serious art form" compared to musical theatre dance.

 However, despite negotiating for a decade with Robert Joffrey, Fosse's ballet never moved beyond the idea stage.

 Instead, Fosse's concept for this new show was to use classical and show music, popular music, rock and roll, Mozart, Bach, George M. Cohan, and contemporary music by Neil Diamond and Melissa Manchester, anything except a new score written by a collaborator.
 He stated publicly that the project would free him from the burden of an artistic partnership: "When you have collaborators, you have all those midnight meetings.
 I'm tired of those...
 So I just decided to meet myself at midnight."
 In a contemporaneous interview, Fosse told the Bulletin: "With a heart attack behind me, I just didn't feel I could spend time on a book musical ... that kind of show takes about three years to do.
 I didn't have those years to sit with a composer and to evolve a book.
 So I went with music that was already published and forgot about story."
 Later, on the opening night of Dancin, famed librettist Alan Jay Lerner sent Fosse a telegram that said: "You finally did it.
 You got rid of the author".